DaXor-0/Swing_Test/README.md

 - `<num_processes>`: The number of processes to use for the test run.
 - `<output_directory>`: Name of the subdirectory where the test results will be saved.

 This script will set the necessary environmental variable based on the `location` variable.
-To set up new environments or modify the existing ones, create a bash script inside `scripts/environments/..` exporting the correct variables and modify the `location` variable with the name of the created script.
+To configure environments, add a new .sh script in `scripts/environments/`, export the necessary variables, and update the `location` variable to point to the new script.

 Other two variables to set up in the script are `ompi_test` and `cuda`.
 The first one refers to the use of the modified Open MPI library with Swing Allreduce algorithms.